nfmoore/azureml-mlops-example-scenarios/.github/docs/data-factory-pipeline.md

 > **Note:**
 >
-> A metadata-driven approach should be adopted for scaling pipelines for orchestration.
+> A metadata-driven approach should be adopted for scaling pipelines used for orchestration.
 > In this approach Azure Data Factory pipelines will capture logic for generic workflows (e.g. calling a managed batch endpoint and writing data to Azure SQL DB).
 >
-> When executing each pipeline, metadata will be extracted from a database which will govern the exactly managed batch endpoint and sink used by the pipeline.
+> When executing each pipeline, metadata will be extracted from a database which will govern the exact managed batch endpoint and sink which will be used by the pipeline.
 > These will be passed to the pipeline as parameters.

 ### Continuous Integration and Continuous Delivery Workflow